shortcodes/model-relationship/README.md

 ##### Ordering Relation objects

-Smimilar to `hasMany` sometimes you need to sort `belongsToMany` associated relations by `position`.
+Simimilar to `hasMany` sometimes you need to sort `belongsToMany` associated relations by `position`.
 In that case all you need to do is to simply pass `tags` array with ids in order you want.
 This can be possible when there is `position` column in database on pivot table.

     $article->update(['tags'=> [
         [